|Do Dentists Embezzle? |

 So why do they do it?

 Regardless of your practice situation, an easy way to make yourself vulnerable is to decide that it is inconceivable that a certain person will steal from you.
-We have unfortunately seen far too many of these “inconceivables”.
-In addition to the classic cases of the trusted long-term employee we have also seen embezzlement committed by siblings of the dentist, children, and even spouses.
+Unfortunately, we have seen far too many of these “inconceivables.”
+In addition to the classic cases of the trusted long-term employee, we have also seen embezzlement committed by siblings of the dentist, children, and even spouses.

 I’m not suggesting an ongoing hunt for embezzlers the way Sen. McCarthy once hunted for communists; simply that deciding that anyone is “above suspicion” is exactly the enabler that they need, if they are so inclined.
 We just can’t completely rule out the possibility of someone being a thief.
 Whether you practice solo or in a group, some amount of skepticism is a healthy thing.